 The final 3 image show the copper kettle after several years of use, having developed its beautiful, rich patina.

 Care and use: always fill the kettle to prevent scorching the interior surface.
 Never heat an empty vessel.
 Hand wash with soap.
 Polish with a copper cleaner or lemon and vinegar to remove tarnish if desired, but we prefer ours to patina and age with grace.

-Tip: To see more images of this product use the search field in the top left corner and search 'copper kettle'.
+Tip: To see more images of this product use the search field in the top right corner and search 'copper kettle'.